 When your loofah sponge has served its purpose in the bathroom or kitchen, don't toss it in the trash.
 Instead, give it a second life as sustainable garden mulch.
-Using loofah as mulch is an innovative way to reduce waste while nourishing your garden with natural, biodegradable material that breaks down into valuable organic matter.
+Using loofah as mulch is an innovative way to reduce waste while nourishing your garden with natural, biodegradable material that contributes to waste reduction and breaks down into valuable organic matter.

 This comprehensive guide explores everything you need to know about using loofah fiber mulch in your garden, from preparation methods to application techniques and the best plants to pair with this eco-friendly material.